-The portfolio manager will invest in interest rate, credit and foreign exchange risk.
+The portfolio manager will manage interest rate, credit and currency risks.
 In order to achieve the investment objective, these investments will be carried out for the purposes of portfolio hedging (sale of futures) and/or exposure, in order to reconstitute synthetic exposure to assets (purchase of futures).
 In particular, the portfolio manager may invest in futures, forwards, options, swaps, currency forwards and credit derivatives.